ZapFile.ai

 Zapfile — Zero-persistence encrypted cloud transfer

 Zapfile uses encrypted cloud storage where files are deleted immediately after download.
 Files transfer through TLS-encrypted connections and are encrypted at rest during the brief window they exist in storage.
-The service's servers handle only transfer coordination — they never process or store file contents permanently.
+Files are temporarily encrypted in storage during the transfer window and permanently deleted the moment the download completes.

 What it protects against: Network interception (TLS), server-side storage (ephemeral deletion), unauthorized access (encryption at rest).
 What it doesn't protect against: Compromised sender/recipient devices, recipient's network during download.

-Best for: Remote transfers where both parties are online, situations where you want zero file persistence, cross-platform transfers without accounts.
+Best for: Remote transfers where you want no persistent server copy after delivery, cross-platform transfers without accounts.

 Wormhole — E2E encrypted async transfer